ggreer/geoff.greer.fm/_posts/2015-01-15-why-neovim-is-better-than-vim.md

 - Rant
 ---

 I know Vim better than most.
 Vim was my first real text editor.<sup>[\[1\]](#ref_1)</sup> I used it for years.
 I helped write the [Floobits plugin for Vim](https://github.com/Floobits/floobits-vim).
-I've delved into Vim's source code to figure out how it worked.
+I've delved into Vim's source code to figure out its workings.
 I even [helped write a patch](https://groups.google.com/d/msg/vim_dev/-4pqDJfHCsM/LkYNCpZjQ70J) (though it was rejected).
 Considering these credentials, I hope you'll accept that I know what I'm talking about.

 It may come as a shock when I say: The only good part of Vim is its user interface.